Active Case Management

 COVID-19 BII cases

-[Solicitor details are given below for live cases to enable parties with a potential linked case to contact those involved in current cases with the same issues.]
+Solicitor details are given below for live cases to enable parties with a potential linked case to contact those involved in current cases with the same issues.

-Following the FCA test case (FCA v Arch [2020] EWHC Comm 2448, [2021] UKSC 1 (external link)) the Court is seeking to monitor other COVID-19 Business Interruption cases under a sub-list directed from 11 May 2023 by Jacobs J.
+Following the FCA test case (FCA v Arch [2020] EWHC Comm 2448, [2021] UKSC 1 (external link) the Court is seeking to monitor other COVID-19 Business Interruption cases under a sub-list directed from 11 May 2023 by Jacobs J.

 It is currently aware of a number of live cases in that category.
 The Court will not ordinarily publish details of the commencement or progress of such cases until there has been a public hearing in each case.
+Where cases have settled without a significant court judgment, details are not given here.

 In Corbin & King v Axa, CL-2021-000235 (external link) (solicitors Edwin Coe LLP for the Claimants, DAC Beachcroft for the Defendant) an expedited trial took place at the end of January 2022.
 The main issues included how a Non Damage Denial of Access cover is to be given effect to in light of the decision of the Supreme Court in the FCA test case.
 Judgment was handed down on 25 February 2022 ([2022] EWHC 409 (Comm)).
 Permission to appeal to the Court of Appeal was granted but no appeal was pursued.

-A CMC took place on 6 December 2022 in London International Exhibition Centre PLC v Royal & Sun Alliance PLC,CL-2022-000528 (solicitors Stewarts Law LLP for Claimant, Keoghs LLP and Clyde & Co LLP for the Defendants).
+A CMC took place on 6 December 2022 in London International Exhibition Centre PLC v Royal & Sun Alliance PLC, CL-2022-000528 (solicitors Stewarts Law LLP for Claimant, Keoghs LLP and Clyde & Co LLP for the Defendants).
 Pursuant to earlier directions, potentially interested parties in other cases participated in the CMC.
-A hearing of preliminary issues in a number of cases took place in late April to early May 2023.
-Judgment has been reserved.
-Those issues principally concern causation in the context of ‘at the premises’ cover.
-(For further details, see [2022] EWHC 3235 (Comm)).
-London Exhibition Centre is the lead case, and the other cases within the April/May 2023 hearing are as follows:
+A hearing of preliminary issues in 6 cases took place in late April to early May 2023.
+The principal issue concerned causation in the context of ‘at the premises’ cover.
+Other issues were: whether it was necessary for Covid-19 to have been designated as a “notifiable disease” at the time when there was an occurrence “at the premises”; the effect of wording which referred to closure of a business on the advice or with the approval of the “Medical Officer of Health for the Public Authority”; and wording which referred to disease being “suffered” at the premises.
+Judgment was given on 16 June 2023: [2023] EWHC 1481 (Comm) (external link).
+Permission to appeal was granted by the Judge.
+The appeal was dismissed in August 2024: [2024] EWCA Civ 1026.

 PizzaExpress Group and others v Liberty Mutual Insurance Europe SE and anr: CL-2022-000400 (solicitors Dechert LLP for Claimants, DAC Beachcroft LLP for Defendants).